miramastoras/bmeb_bootcamp_2023/wolbacchia_denovo_assembly.md

 20-repeat     assembly.fasta  assembly_info.txt
 ```

+Consult the Flye manual about what these files represent.
+Which one contains the assembly?
+Discuss these files as a group.

 ## Assembly quality control

 We will use the tool [Quast](https://quast.sourceforge.net/docs/manual.html#sec2.1) to assess the quality of our genome assembly.